 All the Numbers are TRUE and Zero is FALSE

 As I told TRUE is represented by number 1 and FALSE is represented by 0.
-For an example look at the below code in VBA.
+For example, look at the below code in VBA.

 Sub Boolean_Example3() Dim BooleanResult As Boolean BooleanResult = 1 MsgBox BooleanResult End Sub